letsRobot/letsrobot/documentation/EXTENDING_CONTROLLER.md

 ### setup() function

 The ```setup()``` function takes two arguments.
-The robot_config object containing the details of the letsrobot.conf files, and a function object for the controllers chat handler function.
+The robot_config object containing the details of the controller.conf files, and a function object for the controllers chat handler function.
 In order to allow this function to be called later in the ```handle_chat()``` function, it should be stored in a global variable.

 ### handle_chat() Function